 A 67-year-old woman who is 5’ 10” tall and weighs 160 pounds will find fifteen-year policies for between $130 and $155 per month.
 If she drops the term to ten-years, the policy premiums drop to $77 to $107 per month.
 These rates assume there is a clean family history and that health is good.

 Again, it is less expensive to sign up earlier, however.
 Purchasing a $250,000 ten-year policy at the age of 50 drops the premium to $21 to $30 per month.
-If you can buy your term life insurance earlier, do so!
+If you can buy your term life insurance earlier, do so.
+Even better if you do it in your 40's.

 There are ways to save.
 While there are companies like Globe Life who will offer you insurance without a medical exam, it is far less expensive to have the brief medical exam completed.